Understanding and Improving Hyperbolic Deep Reinforcement Learning: Experiments

 \subsection{ProcGen}

-Figure~\ref{fig:rliable_aggregate_metrics} shows aggregate test rewards using normalized test rewards for 25M time steps on ProcGen.
+Figure~\ref{fig:rliable_aggregate_metrics} shows normalized aggregate test rewards for 25M time steps on all 16 ProcGen environments with PPO.
 We normalize using random performance as the minimum and either a theoretical or empirically determined maximum~\citep{ProcGen}.
 We use the rliable library~\citep{RliableStatisticalPrecipice} to compute aggregate metrics such as the interquartile-mean (IQM) and the optimality gap with bootstrap confidence intervals.

-\ourmethod{} outperforms Poincaré agents with and without S-RYM, as well as the Euclidean baseline.
-The per-game curves in Figure~\ref{fig:training_curves} match our findings: hyperbolic agents beat Euclidean ones on \textsc{BigFish} and \textsc{DodgeBall}, while performance on \textsc{Starpilot} and \textsc{Fruitbot} saturates near the ceiling for all methods.
+With PPO, \ourmethod{} outperforms Poincaré agents with and without S-RYM, as well as the Euclidean baseline.
 Tables~\ref{tab:procgen_results_train} and~\ref{tab:procgen_results_test} show \ourmethod{} winning head-to-head vs. Hyper+S-RYM in $8/16$ games on the train set and $11/16$ games on the test set.
+Training curves for all runs are in Appendix~\ref{app:ppo_procgen}.
+We further test the performance of \ourmethod{} by evaluating it with a more recent baseline, PPG~\citep{PPG}.
+Figure~\ref{fig:ppg_aggregate_metrics} shows the results: Our method outperforms a strong Euclidean baseline in all metrics, whereas the Hyper+S-RYM agent is substantially worse than Euclidean.
+Notably, \ourmethod{} with PPO achieves a higher test IQM than Hyper+S-RYM with PPG.
+We provide full PPG results in Appendix~\ref{app:ppg_results}. \textbf{In summary, our ProcGen experiments with PPO and PPG highlight the strong performance and generality of \ourmethod{} compared to previous hyperbolic approaches}.